ngaggion/ChronoRoot2/segmentationApp/README.md

 ## Temporal Post-processing (The "Alpha" Value)

 Biological structures don't change drastically from one image to the next.
-The post-processing step uses this fact to "smooth" the segmentation results over time, making them more consistent.
+The post-processing step uses this fact to recover from occasional mis-segmentations by applying temporal smoothing across the image sequence.

 The **`alpha`** value controls this smoothing:

-  * A **higher alpha** (e.g., 0.9) results in more temporal smoothing.
-This is good for stable structures but less responsive to rapid changes.
+  * A **higher alpha** (e.g., 0.9) results in more temporal smoothing by memory accumulation, making the segmentation more stable over time.
+Makes sense for slow-growing roots (e.g., Arabidopsis).
-  * A **lower alpha** (e.g., 0.5) is more responsive to the current frame but may appear "jerkier" over time.
+  * A **lower alpha** (e.g., 0.5) allows for quicker adaptation to changes, useful for faster-growing plants.

-Modifications on the post-processing script can allow the usage of different methods if needed, for example as in "tomato" experiments where roots grow and move very fast.
+Modifications on the post-processing script can allow the usage of different methods if needed.
+E.g. Tomato contains a different post-processing method that better suits its growth dynamics, as the plant moves faster and has more sudden changes in structure, where it does not stores the previous segmentations but the class presented to have class stability over time.

 -----

 ## About the AI Model (nnUNet)